-A lot of Christians we get emails from have made a commitment to Jesus Christ, and say that commitment is still important to them, but they have struggled with faith or relational issues and therefore quit going to church.
+A lot of Christians we get emails from have made a commitment to Jesus Christ, and say that commitment is still vital to them, but they have struggled with faith or relational issues and therefore quit going to church.

-Like a safe harbor, local churches can be a second home for many people.
+As a safe harbor, local churches can be a second home for many people.

 Problems can arise when you and I are, unsure of where we fit in a local church.
 Confused or overwhelmed by church expectations.
 Rejected, humiliated, or hurt by someone in the church.
 If you're still struggling with a bad church experience, you're not alone.
 The good news, it's possible for you to make a healthy recovery.

 List the ways other have wounded you.
 Write down who hurt you and how.
 Describe any times you've been confused or overwhelmed while attending a particular church.
 Describe any times you wondered how you fit in a local church.

 Study what the Bible teaches about experiencing God's forgiveness and forgiving others.
 Read the story of Joseph and his brothers in Genesis 39-45.
 If you have an opportunity, look up verses on "Forgive" (and related words) in a Bible concordance.
 In your journal, make a list of what you learn.

 Ask God to make each truth real in your own experience.
 Identify who you need to meet with to ask for forgiveness for the wrongs you have done.
 Pray ahead of time that they will graciously forgive you.
 If a lot of time has passed, it's even okay to pray that they've forgotten what you did.